Outline of 1 Kings

 C. Ahab Covets Naboth’s Vineyard (1 Kings 21:1-29)

-Ahab and Jezebel attempt to gain the vineyard of Naboth through their political power.
+Ahab and Jezebel attempt to acquire the vineyard of Naboth through an immoral and unrighteous use of their political power.
 Elijah challenges them and announces the destruction of Ahab’s house.

 D. Micaiah and the Death of Ahab (1 Kings 22:1-40)